branner-non-code/notes/CONTENT/Git/Running_JavaScript_on_GitHub.md

  > fails.
 This patch changes the requested URL to make the sample code
  > run correctly in all browsers.

+I tried this on 20130529, without success.
+Even though the HTML explicitly states `type="text/javascript"`, even with `rawgithub.com`, it is not working on Firefox.
+It may be necessary to move everything to `gh-pages`.

 [end]